Circulatory system

 Deoxygenated blood returns via the vena cava to the right atrium, passes through the tricuspid valve into the right ventricle, and flows through the pulmonary valve into the pulmonary artery toward the lungs.

-After oxygenation, blood travels back through the pulmonary vein to the left atrium, crosses the bicuspid (mitral) valve into the left ventricle, and finally exits through the aortic valve into the aorta, delivering oxygen-rich blood to the body.
+After oxygenation, blood returns through the pulmonary vein to the left atrium, crosses the bicuspid (mitral) valve into the left ventricle, and exits through the aortic valve into the aorta, delivering oxygen-rich blood to the body.

 Endothelial cells

-Endothelial cells create a single-cell thick lining throughout all blood vessels, facilitating exchanges between the blood and nearby tissues.
-They regulate vascular tone and blood flow by producing both relaxing and contracting agents, such as nitric oxide, various peptides (including endothelin, urotensin, CNP, and adrenomedullin), along with adenosine and other purines.
+Endothelial cells also regulate vascular tone and blood flow by producing both relaxing and contracting agents.
+These include nitric oxide, various peptides (including endothelin, urotensin, CNP, and adrenomedullin), along with adenosine and other purines.

-Although circulating endothelial cells—mature cells shed from blood vessels—are typically found in very low numbers, their increased presence is often an indicator of vascular damage in various diseases.
+Although circulating endothelial cells (mature cells shed from blood vessels) are usually present in very low numbers, increased levels often indicate vascular damage in various diseases.

 Systolic and diastolic pressure